konopkja/web3ux/README.md

 ## Overview

+This is a test project made during ETHPrague Hackaton using vibecoding tools and UX testing wallets.

 This repository will stay in sync with your deployed chats on [v0.dev](https://v0.dev).
 Any changes you make to your deployed app will be automatically pushed to this repository from [v0.dev](https://v0.dev).